king-of-Spades-hell/optimisation-technics/README.md

 #### Quasi-Newton Methods
 Approximates the Hessian for optimization without computing it explicitly.

+## 📊 Visualization Plots are used to visualize:

+-Convergence over iterations.
+-Contour plots for 2D functions.
+-Learning rate effect on optimization performance.

 ---

 Stay tuned for more algorithms and enhancements!